arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 You have now created a new Windows Azure namespace for this hands-on lab.
 To sign in at any time, simply navigate to the Windows Azure Management Portal, click **Sign In** and provide your **Microsoft Account** credentials.

-> **Note:** In this lab you will learn how to create and make use of Service Bus  topics and subscriptions from Visual Studio and from an ASP.NET MVC Application.
+> **Note:** In this lab you will learn how to create and make use of Service Bus topics and subscriptions from Visual Studio and from an ASP.NET MVC application.
 You can also create topics and subscriptions from the Windows Azure Management Portal, for more information see [How to Manage Service Bus Messaging Entities](http://www.windowsazure.com/en-us/documentation/articles/service-bus-manage-message-entities/).

 <a name="Ex2Task1"></a>
-#### Task 1 - Creating a Topic and Adding Subscriptions Programmatically ####
+#### Task 2 - Creating a Topic and Adding Subscriptions Programmatically ####

-In this task, you will learn how to create a new topic and add several subscriptions to it.
+In this task, you will learn how to use the **Mircosoft.ServiceBus.NamespaceManager** class to create a new topic and add several subscriptions to it.
 For this, first you will add the necessary configurations to connect to your Service Bus namespace.

-1. Open **Visual Studio 2013 Express for Web** as Administrator.
+1. Open **Visual Studio 2013 Express for Web** (or greater) as Administrator.

 1. Open the **Begin.sln** solution file from **Source\Ex1-CreatingATopicAndAddingSubscriptions\Begin\**.

 1. Build the solution in order to download and install the NuGet package dependencies.
 To do this, in **Solution Explorer** right-click the solution node and select **Build Solution** or press **Ctrl + Shift + B**.

+	>**Note:** NuGet is a Visual Studio extension that makes it easy to add, remove, and update libraries and tools in Visual Studio projects that use the .NET Framework.
+	>
+	> When you install the package, NuGet copies files to your solution and automatically makes whatever changes are needed, such as adding references and changing your app.config or web.config file.
+If you decide to remove the library, NuGet removes files and reverses whatever changes it made in your project so that no clutter is left.
+	>
+	>For more information about NuGet, visit [http://nuget.org/](http://nuget.org/).

-1. Set up your own Service Bus namespace settings in the **Service Configuration** files.
-To do this, in **Solution Explorer** expand the **Roles** folder in the **UsingTopics** project, right-click **UsingTopics.Web** and then select **Properties**.
+1. Update the service configuration to define the configuration settings required to access your Service Bus namespace.
+To do this, in **Solution Explorer** expand the **Roles** folder in the **UsingTopics** project, right-click **UsingTopics** and then select **Properties**.

  	![Launching the Service Configuration editor](Images/launching-the-service-configuration-editor.png?raw=true)